vinitkumar/.vim/Readme.md

 vim +PlugInstall +qall
 ```

-I use Operator Mono font for writing my code, you can use any font that you prefer.
-For e.g: In order to change font to something other, change this in your .vimrc:
+In order to change font to something other, change this in your .vimrc:

 ```
 set guifont=Menlo:h13